rpl-lab/lctes22-zlax/README.md

 ```

 WARNING: the execution might take several days.
-WARNING: you need a CUDA powered JAX installation to test the benchmarks on GPUs (see https://github.com/google/jax#installation).

 The scale of the experiments can be configured with makefile variables.
 For example the experiments can be launched for 1000 to 5000 particles with only 3 runs per number of particles as follows: